-College staff receive training relating to armed intruder threats, lockdown procedures, workplace violence and recognizing potential threats on campus.
-Fire evacuation training is included in safety presentations provided to College employees.
+Training is provided to College staff relating to armed intruder threats, lockdown procedures, workplace violence and recognizing potential threats on campus.
+Fire evacuation training is also included in safety presentations.

-Information about evacuation, shelter-in-place, lockdown procedures, armed intruder threats and other emergencies is available in the Faculty and Staff and Student Emergency Preparedness Handbooks, College security webpage under Emergency Procedures and the College Student Handbook.
+Information about evacuation, shelter-in-place, lockdown procedures, armed intruder threats and other emergencies is available in the Faculty & Staff and Student Emergency Preparedness Handbooks, College security webpage under the Emergency Procedures tab, and the online College Student Handbook which is on the College website.